illustration of neurons and chemicals in the nervous system

 Research Focus

 The Hashimoto Lab conducts bench-to-bedside research for intracranial aneurysm.
 Our goal is to discover new therapeutic approaches that stabilize aneurysms and prevent their rupture.
-To accomplish this, we use a unique preclinical model which forms aneurysms that closely mimic the pathophysiological characteristics of human aneurysms, including the tendency to rupture spontaneously.
+To accomplish this, we use a unique preclinical model that forms aneurysms that closely mimic the pathophysiological characteristics of human aneurysms, including the tendency to rupture spontaneously.

 Using the preclinical model, we test various molecular targets that help us to understand the biological processes contributing to aneurysmal rupture.
-Simultaneously, we examine human aneurysm and blood samples acquired through the Biobank Core Facility in effort to translate our findings from preclinical studies to actual patient care.
+Simultaneously, we examine human aneurysm and blood samples acquired through the Biobank Core Facility in effort to translate our findings from preclinical studies to patient care.

 Tomoki Hashimoto, MD